 The warm water contains less oxygen and this will lead to unhappy trout!

 They are available online and are relatively cheap.
 Make sure your pond has plenty of vegetation and hiding spots!
 Or these little critters will become fish food.

 Australia haas quite a number of fresh water turtles that can be successfully kept in outdoor ponds.
 The most popular probably being the murray turtle.

 In some states its illegal to keep turtles as pets but in most you need a licence to keep them.
 Your local pets shop should be able to inform you of the rules in your area.

 Turtles make great and interesting pets but they will wander.
 A small fence needs to be placed around the pond at least 30cm high and 30cm into the ground.
 Turtles like to dig!

 Keep in mind that any fence should be a solid barrier.
 Wire fences like chicken wire should be avoided as they can cut the turtles feet.

 Hopefully this article has given you some ideas on the fish that are available or compatible with your pond project.

-If this was helpful consider signing up to our email list for more helpful pond tips.
-And check our our youtube channel.
+If this was helpful consider signing up to my email list for more helpful pond tips.
+And check our my youtube channel ozponds.